Here is the almost-finished painting, in front of the original:

 My process, as in the past, is to paint from what's in front of me.
 No tracing or mechanical transfer of the image, because duplication is not my goal...learning is.
 While I'm grappling with visualizing the original, my errors are woven in and my own voice shows through.
 This is the greatest gift of copying, I think.
 It's a lesson from a master, but ultimately it comes through me and produces something original, just as this "Circle of Velazquez" rendition did for whomever painted it.

-Austin Kleon just blogged a wonderful summary of the value of copying, something we all did as kids and something that every artist should still do from time to time!
+Copying is a standard part of an artist's training in school and beyond.
 We see differently and absorb things in a unique way when we copy--written, drawn or painted.
 Linda Barry likens it to singing along with a song you love, because it takes you somewhere.
 And yet, the voice is yours.

 My result, minus final touches: